 You’re investing in the future of your product.
 The success of your own customers.

 Treat this project as all other projects.
 Create a specific plan, pace yourself, involve stakeholders, and describe all the deliverables and deadlines.

-Define what you want to achieve, what user segment will need what, when you want to go live with the first guides…
+Define what you want to achieve, what Visit our blog will need what, when you want to go live with the first guides…

 You can’t optimize your entire UX in one day.